NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 strengths of BIC-TCP such as stability, window scalability, and RTT fairness.
-CUBIC has been adopted as the default TCP congestion control algorithm in Linux, Andoid, Windows, and Apple stacks, and has been deployed globally.
+CUBIC has been adopted as the default TCP congestion control algorithm in Linux, Andoid, Windows, and Apple stacks, and has been used and deployed globally.
 Through extensive testing in various Internet scenarios, we believe that CUBIC is safe for deployment in the global Internet.